gmferise/tree-model-demo/README.md

 Navigate to `localhost:8000` in the browser to view the application.

+You can visit the admin panel at `localhost:8000/admin/` to manually edit the models.

 There is some pre-loaded data the sqlite database, use these users to look around:
 | Username | Password | Is Staff? |
 | :------- | :------- | :-------- |